PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 You can now run it by entering the virtual environment (`source ./mbl-cli-env/bin/activate`) and then performing the `mbl-cli` command, or you can call it directly using `mbl-cli-env/bin/mbl-cli`.

-If for any reason you must install MBL CLI using the 'system' Python, install with the `--user` flag.
-This is not recommend as mbl-cli's requirements may clash with previously installed Python applications.
+If you must install MBL CLI using the 'system' Python, install it using the `--user` flag.

     ```bash
     pip install --user git+ssh://git@github.com/armmbed/mbl-cli.git@mbl-os-0.9